 Why Is It So Hard to Stick to Money Goals?

-• An unexpected bill, like a car repair or emergency room bill
+• An unexpected bill hits, like a car repair or an emergency room visit

-• The budget felt too stringent and was abandoned after one splurge purchase
+• Your budget felt too stringent and so you abandoned it

-• Your income fluctuate too much for a budget to account for, whether that’s because you are a freelance worker or were laid off recently
+• Your income fluctuates too much for a budget to account for, whether that’s because you are a freelance worker or were laid off recently

-Tips for Recovering and Getting Back on Track With Your Finances
+6 Helpful Tips for Getting Your Finances Back on Track

 Even folks who closely track their spending go over their budget now and then.
 It happens, but diverging from your budget isn’t the main issue — how you recover is more important.
 So, if you’re wondering how to start getting your finances back on track, these strategies can help speed up the process.

 You’re not alone if you get to the end of the month wondering where all your money went.
 When faced with unexpected expenses, most families will experience financial hardship.
-According to the Federal Reserve, roughly 35% of Americans would struggle to pay $400 in unexpected expenses.
-That means many of us don’t have emergency funds in place, or at least not adequate ones.
+According to a recent Federal Reserve report, 82% of Americans felt they could pay all their bills in a given month, down 4% vs. one year prior.
+That means almost one in five households feel they can’t make ends meet.

 For this reason, looking at recent bills and credit card statements can help identify where you spent your money.
 For example, dinner with your friends at your favorite (and somewhat pricey) restaurant or back-to-school shopping for your children may have thrown off your spending plan.
 Identifying budget lapses can help you plan for or avoid them in the future.